Boat in image does not represent the boat featured in the article or T&C Marine LLC

 In this case, ship captain Raymond Dardar was injured while working aboard the M/V Shelby Courtney ship.
 To get to the engine room, Dardar claimed he had to first open a heavy wooden door, then open a water tight door, and then step over a doorframe.
 While in the process of stepping over the doorframe, the heavy wooden door slammed shut on his foot, causing him immense pain and eventually resulting in medical assistance.
 Not only was he injured while working, but that injury resulted in a worsening of a condition that he already had!
 Mr. Dardar suffers from a disease that affects his circulation.
 The worsening of this condition can eventually lead to death.

 T&C Marine L.L.C. denied liability in the matter and claimed that Mr. Dardar had not been injured aboard the vessel.
 They went on to say that the ship was seaworthy and made a general denial to all of Mr. Dardar’s claims.
-So basically, T&C’s main arguments were: 1.
-Mr. Dardar is a liar (despite eyewitness accounts), and 2.
+T&C’s main arguments were: 1.
+Mr. Dardar was not being truthful (despite eyewitness accounts), and 2.
 That the workplace was reasonably safe because the ship itself was seaworthy.

 In January 2018, the issue went to trial and a verdict was returned on January 24.
 The jury found that Mr. Dardar had been injured on the ship, but that T&C Marine L.L.C. had not been negligent.
 They also found that the ship was seaworthy at the time of the accident.
 The jury then found that Mr. Dardar had an injury or illness which occurred while he was employed on the ship and awarded him $3,500 in cure damages.
 They also awarded him $72,500 because T&C Marine L.L.C. had failed to provide maintenance and care, punitive damages of $20,000 because T&C Marine L.L.C. had acted willfully and wantonly in not providing care, and attorney fees of an unspecified amount.